MadAppGang/MAGCoreData/README.md

 ## Mogenerator
-We recommend you use [mogenerator](https://github.com/rentzsch/mogenerator).
+We recommend you to use [mogenerator](https://github.com/rentzsch/mogenerator).
 Mogenerator generates the model classes from Core Data model (.xcdatamodel) and adds helper functions for your classes to simplify their usage.

 Mogenerator script example:
 ```